List of Pahangese royal consorts

 Royal Consorts of Pahang are the consorts of Sultan of the Malaysian State of Pahang.
 Throughout the history of Sultanate of Pahang, several Sultans practiced polygamy, but per Islamic marital jurisprudence, they did not have more than four wives in the same time.
 However, this list only included those who given the official royal consorts title.

-There are two official title given to the royal consorts of Pahang based on their identity background.
-Tengku Ampuan of Pahang is the official royal consort title given to the consorts who those who are came from member of royal family.
-Meanwhile, the Sultanah of Pahang is the royal title reserves for those who are from commoner background.
+There are two official titles given to the royal consorts of Pahang based on their background identity.
+Tengku Ampuan of Pahang is the official royal consort title given to the consorts who come from a royal family.
+Meanwhile, Sultanah of Pahang is the royal title reserved for commoners.

 Royal consorts of Pahang

 Styles

 In English, both Tengku Ampuan and Sultanah of Pahang is styled as Her Royal Highness.
-In Malay the Tengku Ampuan of Pahang is styled as Kebawah Duli Yang Maha Mulia, while the Sultanah of Pahang is styled as Duli Yang Maha Mulia.
+In Malay, the Tengku Ampuan of Pahang formerly styled as Kebawah Duli Yang Maha Mulia until it was changed to Kebawah Duli Paduka Baginda since 14 March 2024, while the Sultanah of Pahang is styled as Duli Yang Maha Mulia.